 In the first context, a high saturated fat intake (or high fat intake in general) might be completely neutral to health and, in fact, the studies show that that is the case.
 In one study, for example, in trained cyclists, neither a high-fat diet or a high saturated-fat intake had negative effects on anything.

 The anti-saturated fat people, usually involved in making food policy, tend to be less concerned about the exceptions and are focused on the majority in the first place.
-Even if they acknowledge that high-fat/saturated-fat diets are neutral for those exceptions, that isn’t the group that they are targeting with their recommendations.
+That is, food policy people aren’t writing food recommendations for athletes.

-Is this sinking in at all yet?
+Is this making sense yet?

 It’s all about the context.
 In a given context, something may be the best thing ever; in another it may be the worst.
 There are no absolutes, only context specific situations and context specific right- or wrongs.